What Are G And M Codes In CNC?

 For example, a typical CNC program might use G codes to move the machine’s cutting tool to a specific location and then use M codes to turn on the coolant system and spindle motor.
 This allows the machine to perform the cutting operation while also cooling the cutting tool and controlling the speed of the spindle.

-Read More: How To Load A Fixture Into A CNC Machine?
+Read More: How To Design Parts For CNC Machining?

 How do G and M codes differ from each other?